 In this paper, we consider a \ac{MU}-\ac{MIMO} network equipped with an ISAC \ac{BS}, serving multiple \acp{UE} while sensing a target.
-We first characterize the potential positive impact of a RIS deployment by devising an optimization problem computing active and passive beamforming vectors that maximize the sensing SNR under \acp{UE}' SINR constraints and a finite power budget.
+We first characterize the potential positive impact of a RIS deployment by devising a sensing-centric optimization problem computing active and passive beamforming vectors that maximize the sensing SNR under \acp{UE}' SINR constraints and a finite power budget.
 Inspired by \cite{jiang2021intelligent}, this problem is solved through alternating optimization.
-We then investigate the RIS destructive potential when, unbeknownst to the BS, the sensing SNR is minimized while the same minimum SINR is still guaranteed to the \acp{UE}, as to make this attack harder to detect.
-We further define a pixel fault model and asses its impact on both optimization algorithms.
-Numerical simulations show that the RIS is equally capable of boosting and degrading the system performances and the former shows some resilience towards RIS pixel impairments.
+We then investigate the RIS destructive potential when, unbeknownst to the BS, the sensing SNR is minimized while the same minimum SINR is still guaranteed to the \acp{UE}, to make this attack harder to detect.
+We further define a pixel fault model and assess its impact on both optimization algorithms.
+Numerical simulations show that the RIS is equally capable of boosting and degrading the system performances and how the performances of both algorithms are hindered by the investigated pixel failures.

 \emph{Notation}: $\odot$ represents the Hadamard (element-wise) product.
 Boldface lowercase and uppercase letters denote vectors and matrices.
 The trace of the matrix $\XX$ is denoted by $\Tr(\XX)$. $\diag(\xx)$ represents the stacking of $\xx$ on the main diagonal of a matrix. $[\hh]_{n:m}$ represents vector elements comprised between the $n$-th and $m$-th ones, denoted by $h_n$ and $h_m$, of vector $\hh$.
 The notation $\mathcal{CN}(0,\sigma^2)$ represents the zero-mean circularly symmetric complex Gaussian distribution with variance $\sigma^2$.